yashshah1/blog/_posts/2020-05-25-dunning-kruger-imposter.md

    - This is bound to make anyone starting out a little (maybe more than a little) overwhelmed.

 To wrap it up:
-{% include image.html url="https://yashshah1.github.io/blog/assets/3/impostor-xkcd.png" sourceurl="https://imgs.xkcd.com/comics/impostor_syndrome.png" %}
+{% include image.html url="/assets/3/impostor-xkcd.png" sourceurl="https://imgs.xkcd.com/comics/impostor_syndrome.png" local=true %}

 # Conclusion